thejeffreystone/setgit/README.md

 From the command line run:
 $ setgit sourcename

+The contents of ~/.gitconfig-sourcename will overwrite the ~/.gitconfig contents.
-The contents of .gitconfig-sourcename will overwrite the .gitconfig contents.
+The contents of ~/.ssh/config-sourcename will overwrite the ~/.ssh/config contents.

 When you want to switchback to your original config run:
 $ setgit me